RiiConnect24/Wii-Guide/_pages/en_US/wiimmfi.md

 MrBean35000vr and Chadderz have an amazing CTGP-R distribution, the application that allows you to use a set of custom tracks, has automatic Wiimmfi patching.
 Go to the [ChadSoft Website](http://chadsoft.co.uk) for the download and instructions.

 ### MKW Hack Pack (Mario Kart Wii)
-Huili has put together a really good collection of custom tracks and hacks called MKW Hack Pack, and it allows you to connect to Wiimmfi.
+Huili has put together a really good collection of custom tracks and hacks called MKW Hack Pack, and allows connections to Wiimmfi.
 To learn how to set it up, go to the [wiki page](http://wiki.tockdom.com/wiki/MKW_Hack_Pack).

 ### Wiimms MKW Fun (Mario Kart Wii)
 Wiimm and Leseratte created a custom track distribution called "Wiimms MKW Fun", which gets updated about three times a year.
 It is based on the LE-CODE framework by Leseratte and contains a Wiimmfi patch and lots of other features.
 You can find out more about it on its [wiki page](http://wiki.tockdom.com/wiki/Wiimms_Mario_Kart_Fun).